 Where can I get a seasonal flu shot?

-Currently, TCRHCC has temporarily run out of adult flu vaccine.
-When another supply is received, the flu shot clinic at TCRHCC will restart.
-This is a special clinic for patients who only want a flu shot - you do not need an appointment.
-Please call TCRHCC at (928)283-2501 for updated information.
+In Tuba City, there is a special clinic at the hospital for patients who only want a flu shot - you do not need an appointment.
+Please call (928)283-2974 for updated information.

 TCRHCC is also working with the local schools to offer school based flu shots for students and staff.
 Your student should receive information on dates for their school, and a consent form and patient registration form are required for all students who will get their shot at school.